confluentinc/examples/ccloud/docs/resources/best-practices/optimization.rst

    time.

--  You must identify the service goals you want to optimize so you can tune your |ak| configuration parameters to achieve them.

-   You must understand what your users expect from the system to ensure you are optimizing |ak| to meet their needs.
-For example:
+-  You must identify the service goals you want to optimize so you can tune your |ak| configuration parameters to achieve them, and you must understand what your users expect from the system to ensure you are optimizing |ak| to meet their needs.
+You should take time to answer the following questions:

    -  Do you want to optimize for *high throughput*, which is the rate that data is moved from producers to brokers or brokers to consumers?

       Some use cases have millions of writes per second.
 Because of |ak|’s design, writing large volumes of data into it isn't a hard thing to do.
       It’s faster than trying to push volumes of data through a traditional database or key-value store, and it can be done with modest hardware.

    -  Do you want to optimize for *low latency*, which is the time elapsed moving messages end to end (from producers to brokers to consumers)?

-      One example of a low-latency use case is a chat application, where the recipient of a message needs to get the message with as little latency as possible.
+      *Use case*: A chat application, where the recipient of a message needs to get the message with as little latency as possible.
 Other examples include interactive websites where users follow posts from friends in their network, or real-time stream processing for the Internet of Things (IoT).

    -  Do you want to optimize for *high durability*, which guarantees that committed messages will not be lost?

-      One example use case for high durability is an event streaming microservices pipeline using |ak| as the event store.
+      *Use case*: An event streaming microservices pipeline using |ak| as the event store.
 Another is for integration between an event streaming source and some permanent storage (for examples, Amazon S3) for mission-critical business content.

-   -  Do you want to optimize for *high availability*, which minimizes downtime in case of unexpected failures? |ak| is a distributed system, and it is designed to tolerate failures.
-In use cases demanding high availability, it’s important to configure |ak| such that it will recover from failures as quickly as possible.
+   -  Do you want to optimize for *high availability*, which minimizes downtime in case of unexpected failures?

+      |ak| is a distributed system, and it is designed to tolerate failures.
+In
+      use cases demanding high availability, it’s important to configure |ak|
+      such that it will recover from failures as quickly as possible.

+.. do we have use case examples for question 1 and question 4 for consistency

 Optimizing for your Service Goals
 ---------------------------------

-This section includes information that will help you optimize for your service goals.
+This section includes information that will help you configure your |ak|
+deployment to optimize for your service goals.

 .. warning::